 Successful charities make lots of income from fundraising events, where charity supporters get their friends and colleagues to sponsor them.

 Managing fundraising events requires good ideas, creativity and resourcefulness, but you also need a smooth process for getting funds to your charity bank account.
-This post explores the options to help you do that.
+This is where a charity fundraising website comes becomes important.
+This post explores the options available for UK charities.

 Some fundraising websites have setup fees and/or ongoing monthly fees.
 Almost all of them charge a percentage fee for donation transactions.
 While keeping fees low is obviously important, it’s also important to make life easy for the amazing people who are doing the fundraising.
 As a small charity, your number one priority should be to make it easy and fun for your supporters to take part in events to raise money for your charity.